OliverDrechsler/front_door_intercom_automation/docs/How_to_start_FDIA_Docker_container_on_Raspberry_Pi.md

   ghcr.io/oliverdrechsler/front_door_intercom_automation:latest
 ```

-If you do not have a specific reason to run as non-root, use the default root user.
+If you do not need a non-root container, use the default root user.

-## Prepare configuration files
+## Prepare Configuration Files

 Create your configuration before starting the container: